rpc-ag/rpc-aggregator/README.md

 ## Providers

 If you are a node provider and want to support developer community and want to be mentioned here, reach us at info@rpc.ag

 ## Contributing

 If you would like to contribute to the RPC proxy with load balancing, please fork the repository and create a pull request with your changes.
 Be sure to include unit tests and adhere to the project's coding style.

+> IF, the project get support (grant from any blockchain) to cover some server expenses and a bit more, we will share it
+> to developers who contribute to rpc.ag at any level (proxy, doc, monitoring, etc) we will also open some grants for
+> huge tasks and/or issues

+Total grant so far: $0